 Yell, SCORE!
 I live vicariously, can you tell?
 Of course I accepted this awesome gift sight unseen from some local peeps who knew I had a furniture fetish.
 This is a classic piece made by Mengel and has a design style that is out of this world.
 Seriously!
-If you don’t believe me, Google it. (that’s what we do nowadays, right?)
+If you don’t believe me, search it. (that’s what we do nowadays, right?)

 This is by far one of the heaviest, most solid pieces I’ve come across, but…(there’s always a but.
-Can I get an amen?) it needed some lovin’.
+Can I get an amen?) it needs some lovin’.
 Today is Themed Furniture Makeover Day where each month a group of bloggers get together and share our makeovers.
 Today’s theme is all about RED, WHITE, OR BLUE and you can see the girls’ projects below.